 How can IPSE support you?

 IPSE members will receive a template appeal letter, outlining that you disagree with the determination notice and that you fall outside of the scope of the MSC legislation.
+Members can access the template appeal letter by logging in to the IPSE website and visiting the MSC hub here.

-Members can contact [email protected] on receipt of a determination letter and we can support you with advice, regular Q&A sessions with all affected members and information about how your membership will protect you from the next steps of HMRC’s enquires.
+Members can also contact [email protected] on receipt of a determination letter and we can support you with advice, regular Q&A sessions with all affected members and information about how your membership will protect you from the next steps of HMRC’s enquires.

 In addition to the insurance position for all IPSE members, IPSE Plus members will also benefit from the tax investigations service if HMRC request documents under HMRC’s information gathering powers from your company prior to an assessment being raised.
 The tax helplines for all members offers advice for this matter and any other tax or legal enquiry.